ourworldfreezone/info_freezone/src/sales/buy.md

 - **E-Commerce Capabilities**: Buy and sell goods and services without friction or hassle.
 - **Automatic Tax Reporting and Business Planning**: Manage your financials with automated tools.

 Check the roadmap to know which feature will be delivered.
+The digital twin is product in stealth from one of the startups in the OurWorld Venture Creator.

 <br>